gamliela/erd-viewer/README.md

 # erd-viewer
 An online viewer for ERD files, stored in DOT format.

-This kit consists of the latest versions of:
+This stack consists of the latest versions of:
 * React
 * Webpack
 * MobX
 * TypeScript
+* D3-Force

 #### Build Instructions